 Why Study Counseling Psychology?

-A degree in counseling psychology will provide you the skills and knowledge to advance your career or prepare for graduate work in counseling, social work, or a related field.
-This major provides a foundation of psychological principles to apply to personal, social, and organizational problems.
-It emphasizes interaction with clients in professional settings such as human services and social services agencies or the corporate workplace.
-Major principles and methods that address social and counseling issues are applied to diverse populations.
+A degree in counseling psychology will provide you with the skills and knowledge to advance your career or prepare for graduate work in counseling, social work, or a related practitioner role.
+This major provides a foundation of psychological principles to apply to personal, social, and organizational problems and emphasizes client interaction in professional settings such as social services agencies or corporate workplaces.
+In addition, hands-on practicum experience allows students to apply learned methods to diverse populations.

 A Closer Look: Counseling Psychology at North Park